mrhorrocks/nuxt3/README.md

 # Nuxt 3 + UI + Charts + Pinia

+This website is an scalable, advanced starter template built using Nuxt.
+Nuxt is a Javascript framework built on top of Vue.js

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ### System Requirements